When A Recession Strikes Will SEO Still Be Effective?

 By 2025, e-commerce sales are expected to account for almost 25% of all retail sales – an impressive rise from the projected 14% only a few years prior.

 However, despite the growing popularity of e-commerce, many still prefer to shop offline.
 A recent survey revealed that 74% of consumers still believed more domestic purchases would be made in stores rather than online.

 Another reason people prefer to purchase items in stores is they often want to inspect the physical products before making a decision.
 This trend is especially prevalent for clothing and household goods.

 Recent data from McKinsey indicates that consumer interest in buying products online is on the rise.
 This trend is primarily driven by over-the-counter medicines, groceries, home office supplies and other essentials.

 This could be because people feel more secure ordering products online than before the pandemic.
 Furthermore, recessions often bring on a decline in consumer confidence, leading to less shopping at physical stores.
-Less shopping at a physical location means SEO still be effective at placing your store on the rankings.

 During the Covid-19 pandemic, many consumers purchased everything from food to furniture online.
 Some even used delivery services instead of visiting physical stores altogether, avoiding long lines at checkout.

 At the close of 2020, however, this trend appears to be turning around.
 Retailers experienced an uptick in store traffic during summer and fall 2020 from shoppers who had been forced indoors during the pandemic.